malaiwah/unbound/README.md

 ### Running

 Use this command to start the container.
-Unbound will listen on port 53/udp.
+Unbound will listen on ports 53/udp and 53/tcp.

 `docker run --name unbound -d -p 53:53/udp -p 53:53 malaiwah/unbound`

+Put custom files in /etc/unbound/conf.d , ending in *.conf

+`docker run --name unbound -d -p 53:53/udp -p 53:53 -v /opt/docker-unbound/forward.conf:/etc/unbound/conf.d/forward.conf:ro malaiwah/unbound`

+For example, to forward a specific domain or even default for all queries with the root at ".":

+forward-zone:
+        name: "."
+        forward-addr: 8.8.8.8
+        forward-addr: 8.8.4.4

 ________________________________________